orange-cloudfoundry/osb-cmdb/README.md

 }
 ```

+##### Metadata for K8S OSB client

 ```
-# Example of a backing service being looked up (corresponding to a brokered service instance provisionned by a CF OSB client)
+# Example of a backing service being looked up (corresponding to a brokered service instance provisionned by a K8S OSB client)
 $ cf s
 Getting services in org osb-cmdb-backend-services-org-client-0 / space p-mysql as xx...